cheeaun/img-alt-api/README.md

 - `deno task debug` - Run the server with watch mode and debugging, for development.
 - `deno task start` - Run the server.

+Additional environment variables:

+- `OPENAI_MODEL` - OpenAI model to use, defaults to `gpt-4o`.

 ## REST API Endpoints

 - `GET /?image=<image-url>`